vedranvuk/varouter/README.md

 * API _could_ still change, but really, not by a lot.
 * Will add possibility to register multiple wildcards from a single template.
-* Should change default wildcard character to something other than '*' to not interfere with standard wildcards as the're allowed as parts of registered names.
 * Requires further testing and few bugs to remove.

 ## License